Coffee ReadsPricing Reports

 Editorial · Golden Scope Partners

-Search 'best AI automation agency for small business' and you get a wall of listicles, most of them ranking whoever paid for the placement.
-That is not a buyer's guide, it is an ad.
-So we wrote the guide we wish existed when we were on the other side of the table: not a ranking of names, but a framework for choosing, written by operators who have both hired these firms and become one.
+Search 'best AI automation agency for small business' and you get a wall of listicles.
+Most of them rank whoever paid for the placement.
+That is not a buyer's guide.
+That is an ad.
+So here is the guide we wish existed when we were on the other side of the table.
+Not a ranking of names.
+A framework for choosing, written by operators who have hired these firms and become one.

 §